NENA911/NG911GISDataModel/README.md

 for the interchange of data between organizations and the SI (Spatial Interface).
-While they may be utilized for NG9-1-1 data management, it is expected that each GIS Data Provider will utilize ETL (Extract-Transform-Load) processes to migrate their organizations data into the NENA GIS Data Model.
+While they may be utilized for NG9-1-1 data management, it is expected that each GIS Data Provider will utilize ETL (Extract-Transform-Load) processes to migrate their organization-unique data into the NENA GIS Data Model.

 ### GIS Data Provider Specific Domains